CS601-F18/TodoList/readme.md

 {"title":"UPDATED fitst-todo"}
 ```
 7. send a DELETE request to /api/todos/:todoId => should see :todoId deleted.
 Must replace :todoId with a number.
+8. send a DELETE request to /api/todos/:todoId/items/:todoItemId => should see :todoItemId deleted.
+Must replace :todoItemId with a number.

 ## Built With